First Time Home BuyerMore than 67% of households in Canada owned their home in 2016. You can be one of them!

 Home Buyers’ Plan (HBP)

-This program allows you to withdraw up to $25,000 from your RRSP tax free to fund your purchase.
-If both you and your spouse qualify, you can each withdraw a total of $50,000.
-If you’re planning on using this program, make sure the money is in your RRSP for at least 90 days prior to closing.
+This program allows you to withdraw up to $35,000 from your RRSP tax free to fund your purchase.
+If both you and your spouse qualify, you can each withdraw a total of $75,000.
+Make sure the money is in your RRSP for at least 90 days prior to closing.

 - Qualifying: You or your spouse must not have owned a home in the last 5 years.
 You must have a signed agreement to purchase or build a home as your principal residence.

-- Repaying: You have 15 years to repay the amount you “borrowed” from your RRSP.
+- Repaying: You have 15 years to repay the amount you borrowed from your RRSP.
 There are no interest charges.
-You have to repay 1/15, or more, of the total amount you withdrew each year.
-Learn more about how the HBP works.
+Each year, you have to repay 1/15, or more, of the total amount you withdrew.
+Learn about how the HBP works.

 Land Transfer Tax (LTT) Refund